Luke460/steering-wheel-master/readme.md

 This procedure uses as input a ***force feedback calibration file***, and by processing it, is able to produce a customizable lookup table (or ***lut file***).

-...but what does it mean? what is data aggregation?
+...but what does it means? what is data aggregation?

 ## Data Aggregation example